-(a) The Parties acknowledge and agree that the Representative Parties will continue to be Parties to this Agreement, both on their own behalf and on behalf of the Native Title Agreement Group, following the Determination Date.
+- (a) The Parties acknowledge and agree that both before and following the Determination Date Minnie Edith Van Leeuwen is a Party to this Agreement on her own behalf, on behalf of the Native Title Claim Group described in WAD 6085/1998 and the Native Title Agreement Group. - (b) The Parties acknowledge and agree that the Representative Parties will continue to be Parties to this Agreement, both on their own behalf and on behalf of the Native Title Agreement Group, following the Determination Date.

-- (b) If any of the Representative Parties:
+- (c) If any of the Representative Parties:

 - (i) is or becomes unwilling or unable to perform his or her role under this Agreement; or

 - (ii) dies,